 Protecting and ensuring the health of you and your family is most important.
 Private health insurance gives you financial peace of mind in knowing that you have guarded against large and unexpected hospital, medical and other health care bills.

 Medicare covers you for hospital and medical costs in a public hospital as a public patient.
 You have no choice of doctor and will usually be treated in a shared ward.
 In many cases, especially for elective surgery, there may be a substantial waiting time for the type of treatment you need.

 By taking out private health insurance with HCI, you can be sure that if you or your family require hospital treatment you will have greater control over who, where and when you are treated.
 In most cases, the waiting time for elective surgery will be significantly less than the public system.
-HCI provides access to over 500 private hospitals and day hospital facilities and more than 16,000 doctors.
+HCI provides access to over 500 private hospitals and day hospital facilities and more than 30,000 doctors.

 Medicare does not cover the cost of treatment for dental, optical, physiotherapy, chiropractic and many other non-medical type services.
-HCI offers you extras cover options which are designed to help offset the costs of these non-medical health services.
+HCI offers you Extras cover options which are designed to help offset the costs of these non-medical health services.

 The aim of the Federal Government’s Lifetime Health Cover (LHC) initiative is to encourage people to take out private health insurance hospital cover early in life.
 If you join earlier in life and continue private hospital cover, you will be rewarded with lower contributions than those who join later in life.

 LHC is a financial loading that can be payable in addition to the base rate premium for your private health insurance hospital cover.